monkin77/LPOO-Terrarius/docs/README.md

 ##Design
 [WRITE THERE EACH TIME YOU HAVE TO SOLVE A PROBLEM]

+###There should be multiple ways of creating arenas

+**Problem in Context:** We want to have the possibility of creating different arenas, which could be associated with a specific level / region.
+Additionally, we also want to introduce more flexibility so that in the future we can create the arena through different methods, for example, reading a file.

+**The Pattern:**  We have applied the Builder pattern.
+This is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.
+(Alternative: Fluent Builder pattern)

+**Implementation:** This pattern suggests that we extract the object construction out of its own class and move it to separate objects called builders.

+**Consequences:**

 ##Known Code Smells and Refactoring Suggestions
 [DO IT IN THE END]